giuliachiola/super-blog-content/tutorials/styleguide-setup.md

 npm install svgo --save-dev
 ```

-Create two folders, one for original SVG files `src/svg` and another for optimized SVGs `src/svgo`
+Create two folders, one for original SVG files `src/svg` and a second one optimized SVGs `src/svgo`

 ```shell
 ├── src/